Mississippi State Fishing Lakes

 Sport fishing licenses and permits are required to fish these lakes.
 The exception is the first Saturday and Sunday of National Fishing Week in June when fishing is free and no sport fishing license or lake permit is required.

-Only rod and reel or pole fishing is allowed on State Fishing Lakes and State Park Lakes except that carp, gar, buffalo, and bowfin may be taken by use of bow and arrow at night only after purchasing a valid lake permit for fishing and/or boating.
+Only rod and reel or pole fishing is allowed on State Fishing Lakes and State Park Lakes; however, carp, gar, buffalo, and bowfin may be taken by use of bow and arrow at night only after purchasing a valid lake permit for fishing and/or boating.
 No other gear is allowed at these lakes.

 Each lake offers excellent bank fishing areas, including handicap accessible fishing piers.
 Fishing is not allowed from courtesy piers adjacent to boat ramps.
 Night fishing is allowed at all State Fishing Lakes from the bank or boats which are in compliance with state and coast guard regulations, with the exception of Lake Bill Waller.

 Annual State Fishing Lake Permits Can Be Purchased Here with the exception of Disabled/Age Exempt Annual Permits which must be purchased in person at any MDWFP office.